 With pins on the CPU, fitting this chip into a socket can be as easy as aligning the pins with their corresponding holes on the motherboard socket.
 The CPU just slides in by itself without any pressure applied.

-Also, here the motherboard is more durable since it does not have any pins that can be bent or damaged.
+Also, the motherboard is more durable here since it has no pins that can be bent or damaged.

-You have to very careful in handling a PGA CPU.
+You have to be very careful in handling a PGA CPU.

 Also Read: How Many Pins Does a CPU Have?